 - If the requirements are being met for the project deliverables.

-Control scope is the last process group in the project scope management.
+Control scope is the last process group in project scope management.
 It is again a part of the project monitoring and control process group.
 Control scope is the process of monitoring the status of the project and product scope and managing changes to the scope baseline.

 How Vital is Scope Management for Project Managers?